wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/customize-apps-in-powerapps/includes/3-powerapps-functions.md

   UpdateContext({SortDescending1: !SortDescending1})
   ```

   The formula uses `UpdateContext` to update a variable called `SortDescending1`.
-The exclamation "!" symbol in the formula is a shortcut for the Not function.
+The exclamation "!" symbol in the formula is a shortcut for the *Not* function.
 The value of the variable switches back and forth as you select the control.
 This variable tells the gallery on this screen how to sort the items.

-The app contains many other formulas, so take some time to select controls and determine what formulas are set for various properties.
+The app contains many other formulas, so take some time to select controls and discover the formulas that are currently set for various properties.

 For more information about these and other functions, refer to [formula reference for Power Apps](/power-apps/maker/canvas-apps/formula-reference/?azure-portal=true) page.
+This page is a good one to bookmark for future use!

-For additional information on customizing a canvas app, refer to the Use the UI and controls in a canvas app in Power Apps learning path and the Use basic formulas to make a better canvas app in Power Apps learning path.
+For additional information on customizing a canvas app, refer to [Use the UI and controls in a canvas app in Power Apps](/learn/paths/ui-controls-canvas-app-powerapps/?azure-portal=true) learning path and the [Use basic formulas to make a better canvas app in Power Apps](/learn/paths/use-basic-formulas-powerapps-canvas-app/?azure-portal=true) learning path.